 Distinctive Vocal Capabilities and Singing Techniques

-One outstanding characteristic of Bruno Mars’s voice is his ability to sing live without sounding different from the studio’s recorded version.
+One outstanding characteristic of Bruno Mars’s voice is his live singing ability without sounding different from the studio’s recorded version.
 He also has the charisma and musical skills that he readily applies in his performances.
 Of course, his singing may not be that perfect, yet he has that clean consistency and effortless style that endears him to fans.

 A band backs up Bruno Mars that he calls Hooligans.
 This band includes a bassist, guitarist, drummer, a horn section, and a keyboardist.

-So-called critics and experts say that the live performance and the recorded versions of their songs vary relative to the musical arrangements onstage.
+So-called critics and experts of the music industry say that the live performance and the recorded versions of their songs vary relative to the musical arrangements onstage.
 Well, recorded instrumentals, based on my experience, are truly hard to replicate in the live performance.

 You would see choreographed dancing arrangements that feature synchronized footwork during Bruno Mars’ live performances, reminiscent of the disco era.
 Moreover, his shows also include strobe, laser lighting, and pyrotechnics to make his performances more spectacular.